Posted on: 21st Jun 2023

 I. Part One – Planning Retirement

 The author takes us through a journey of discovery and analysis here.
 Across eleven chapters, we are exposed to critical ingredients in planning retirement.
 He examines various environmental factors, highlights a time plan, a savings plan as well as an investment plan.
 Mr Amadi takes a journey into the wellbeing of the potential retiree through a chapter dedicated to health and fitness plans and indeed, the rarely-talked-about retirement home plan.
 Easy Retirement Living helps you find the perfect retirement home.
 When getting older, it’s really easy to have a stairlift at home.
 You can seek help from an expert when finding the right sized stairlift that will fit your home.
 Also, invest in a great premium bed to have a comfortable sleep.
 You can reach out to them by visiting their homepage at Sonder Care.
-This part is critical to every man.
+This part is critical for every man.
 We agree that planning is always more important than the execution.
 Like a roadmap, you have a holistic idea of the journey you are about to embark upon with focus on possible potholes as well as means to mitigating any hold-up.
 For me, this part is the most important section of the book.
 It not only gives us a clean run-through of the necessities of planning retirement, but it also gives much material for further reflection as well as a practical guide for those whose retirement is nigh.

 II.
 Part Two – Managing Retirement